RafaelCRAraujo/RafaelCRAraujo.github.io/README.md

 Media: <a href="https://voxdev.org/topic/energy-environment/fate-brazilian-amazons-carbon-stock">VoxDev</a><br>
 *The Review of Economic Studies, forthcoming*

-This paper estimates the Brazilian Amazon’s carbon-efficient forest cover -- i.e. when farmers internalize the social cost of carbon.
-We propose a dynamic discrete choice land-use model and estimate it using a panel of land use and carbon stock of 5.7 billion pixels between 2008 and 2017.
-The business-as-usual scenario implies an inefficient release of 42 billion tons of CO2 in the long run resulting from the deforestation of an area twice the size of France.
-A carbon tax that makes farmers internalize the social cost of carbon would implement the efficient allocation and generate welfare gains exceeding 1.6 trillion dollars.
-Responses from a carbon tax are highly convex: a carbon tax of only $10/ton would preserve 95% of the efficient carbon stock.
-An excise tax on cattle ranching, a second-best policy, achieves at most 87% of the first-best welfare gains.

 ## Working papers

 <h3><a href="assets/papers/WhenCloudsGoDry.pdf"> When Clouds Go Dry: An Integrated Model of Deforestation, Rainfall, and Agriculture</a></h3>